-- □ Once a new case is identified, the facility should initiate outbreak testing.
-Outbreak testing should include: - Testing all staff and all residents as soon as possible and no later than 48 hours after identification of the positive.
-This testing should include a molecular test (i.e. PCR) for affected units. - Once the facility has completed the requisite outbreak testing described above, the facility should test all staff and residents every three days on the affected unit(s) until the facility goes seven days without a new case or a DPH epidemiologist directs otherwise.
-The facility may use BinaxNOW test kits to perform this testing. - □ Contact DPH Epidemiology at 617-983-6800 and the Local Board of Health once a positive case is identified. - □ Asymptomatic staff and residents who are less than six months recovered can be excluded from outbreak testing unless there is an identified exposure, or they become symptomatic.
-Facilities should follow the Recovered Resident guidance. - □ Follow DPH Surveillance Testing Guidance. - □ In addition to outbreak testing outlined above, the facility should immediately test any symptomatic resident or staff member or newly exposed resident or staff member.
-The facility may use the BinaxNOW test kits to perform such testing.
-See DPH BinaxNow Guidance.
+- Once a new case is identified, the facility should initiate outbreak testing.
+Outbreak testing should include: - Testing all staff and all residents on the affected unit(s) must take place as soon as possible.
+If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 2 days ago, then they should wait to test until, but not earlier than 2 days after any exposure, if known.
+This testing should include at least one molecular test (i.e., PCR) for affected units. - Once the facility has completed the requisite outbreak testing described above, the facility should test staff and residents every three days on the affected unit(s) until the facility goes seven days without a new case or a DPH epidemiologist directs otherwise.
+The facility may use BinaxNOW test kits to perform this testing. - In some situations, a contact tracing approach, rather than a unit-specific approach may be appropriate (i.e., staff member with exposure to only a limited number of residents, etc.) in such cases, the Division of Epidemiology (617-983-6800) must be consulted. - A facility-wide or group-level (e.g., unit, floor, or other specific area(s) of the facility) approach should be considered if all potential contacts cannot be identified or managed with contact tracing or if contact tracing fails to halt transmission.

-Staffing:
+Contact DPH Epidemiology at 617-983-6800 and the Local Board of Health once a positive case is identified.
+Asymptomatic staff and residents who are less than three months recovered can be excluded from outbreak testing unless there is an identified exposure, and they become symptomatic.
+Facilities should follow the Recovered Resident guidance .
+Follow DPH Surveillance Testing Guidance.